What is Succinct?

 Inspired by Incentivized Physical Infrastructure

 Drawing on the success of Bitcoin (incentivizing global-scale mining hardware), Filecoin (incentivizing decentralized storage), and other networks, the Succinct Prover Network extends the model of decentralized physical infrastructure to the domain of ZK proof generation.
-Like these networks, it uses protocol-level incentives (the proof contest mechanism) to:
+Like these networks, it uses protocol-level incentives, via fees paid in a native token, PROVE, to: